Finger agnosia: Acalculia

 There is a strong link between acalculia and finger agnosia.
-Early in development, calculation begins with our fingers.
-The order that we use when we count with our finger is very specific and it is found in a variety of different cultures.
+Early in development, calculation begins with observation of fingers.
+The order that is used when counting with fingers is very specific and it is found in a variety of different cultures.
 The use of a base ten number system is also found in many cultures.
 Gerstmann believed that it was no coincidence the word digit means both a finger and any numeral.

 Rusconi et al. suggested that these two conditions co-occur because they are close in cortical territory.
 In their 2005 study with repetitive transcranial magnetic stimulation (rTMS), they noted both finger agnosia and acalculia in the test subjects when areas of the intraparietal sulcus were stimulated.
 They concluded that the areas underlying finger agnosia and acalculia are extremely close to one another, but distinct.
 These areas receive blood from the same branch of the middle cerebral artery.
 Any damage to that blood supply would cause symptoms of both acalculia and finger agnosia.